Contentful Personalization & Analytics

 Entry personalization and variant resolution

 Use this document to understand how the Optimization SDK Suite resolves a Contentful baseline entry to the entry variant selected for a visitor.
 It explains the runtime contract shared by the Core, Web, React Web, React Native, and Node SDKs.
+Because rendered entries can also contain MergeTag entries, it also calls out where profile-dependent MergeTag value resolution differs from entry replacement.

 For installation and package setup, use the relevant integration guide.
 For state propagation before resolution, see Core state management.
+For a broader explanation of Contentful, Experience API, and runtime locale handling, see Locale handling in the Optimization SDK Suite.

 Table of Contents